Introducing support for the Kubernetes Gateway API in the ngrok Kubernetes Operator

 The Kubernetes Gateway API

 Kubernetes Gateway API caters to the needs of modern organization roles that use and configure networking into Kubernetes.
 Built with a role-oriented architecture, it balances distributed flexibility with centralized governance and control by.
 It allows shared network infrastructure (hardware load balancers, cloud networking, cluster-hosted proxies etc) to be used by many different and non-coordinating teams, all bound by the policies and constraints set by cluster operators, responsible for managing Kubernetes clusters.
-This eliminates friction in application and API delivery by providing the flexibility needed by the users of the infrastructure (application developer) while also maintaining control by the owners of the infrastructure (Infrastructure provider and cluster operator).
-It also enhances security by ensuring granular control over who can manage networking resources.

 Gateway API is also expressive - it natively supports enhanced routing for multiple types of routes (L4 and L7), header-based matching, traffic weighting, and other capabilities that equip developers to direct and shape traffic easily.
 This enhanced support for routing gives developers the flexibility to configure path routing that maps requests to Kubernetes services.